 The research is still continuing, and there is no definitive answer quite yet regarding the use of nano zinc sunscreens.
 For now, what we do know is that the nano zinc is absorbed into follicles, meaning that those with skin conditions like eczema or other changes in the skin barrier might see this absorption happen at a higher rate.
 While there is no confirmed high-risk level associated with the use of nano sunscreen, and if you have healthy skin you are highly unlikely experiencing high levels of absorption.
 We are looking foward to learning about the ongoing research in this area.

 Non-nano sunscreen provides the UVA and UVB protection that is needed to protect your skin without taking a chance on the relatively new nanotechnology.
 And never fear - not every non-nano sunscreen is going to make you look like a ghost!
 While non-nano sunscreen might not rub in quite as easily as nano sunscreen, there are still better non-nano sunscreen options on the market than there were in years past.
 It’s important to know, however, that currently companies are not required to display on their label if they are using nano or non-nano zinc oxide, so be sure to take a look at their FAQ’s or call the manufacturer to find out!

 Is Non-Nano Zinc Oxide Reef Safe?

 There might be another good reason to err on the side of caution and stick with the tried-and-true non-nano sunscreens — environmental safety.
 According to the National Park Service, non-nano sunscreens have been shown to be more “reef safe” than their nanosized counterparts.
-Nanoparticles in large concentrations are potentially toxic to coral reef environments, though more research is needed on this topic as well.
-With the knowledge that we do have, however, it appears that the safe choice is non-nano zinc oxide sunscreen — both for you and for the planet.
+Nanoparticles in large concentrations are thought to perhaps be toxic to coral reef environments, though much more research is needed on this topic as well.